gamcil/cblaster/README.md

 # clusterblaster
-Find clustered hits from a BLAST search
+`clusterblaster` is a tool for finding clusters of co-located homologous sequences in BLAST searches.

-## Process
+## Outline
+1. Perform BLAST search, remotely (via BLAST API) or locally (via `diamond`)
+2. Parse results, save hits meeting user-defined thresholds for identity, coverage and e-value
-This tool leverages the identical proteins functionality of NCBI entrez to fetch the genomic context of BLAST hit accessions, then reports groups of hits that are co-located in their respective genomes.
+3. Query the Identical Protein Group (IPG) resource to fetch the position of each hit on their respective genomic scaffolds
+4. Look for clusters of co-located hits meeting thresholds for intergenic distance and minimum number of conserved sequences

 ## Installation
 `clusterblaster` can be installed via pip: